-My 6-year-old actually asked me to take pictures of the 小狐狸的故事 Chinese bridge books, because she wants everyone to read them!
+My daughter asked me to take pictures of the 小狐狸的故事 Chinese bridge books, because she wants everyone to read them!

 Good news: these books are available in both simplified and traditional Chinese!